PTAssembler Documentation

 PTAssembler Required and Optional Program Components

-Panorama Tools Components (programs that are required by PTAssembler to operate)
+Core Components (programs that are required by PTAssembler to operate)

-• Optimizing Program (required):
+• Optimizing Program (one is required):

 • Stitching Program (one is required):